crossorigin="anonymous">

 Once we have a "Brain-net" and it becomes as popular as the internet, then that's it: there is no more privacy left for the modern man or woman.
 It isn't enough that our devices tell others where we currently are, it isn't enough that we're encouraged to share every detail in our lives to the world, now our thoughts are to be exposed?

-Even I, as someone who feels no regret in being personal online, am feeling uncomfortable with the idea that my unfiltered thoughts will become public.
+Even I, as someone who is more open than others, am feeling uncomfortable with the idea that my unfiltered thoughts will become public.
 Why?
-Why would I?
-Why would you?
+Why wouldn't I?
+Why wouldn't you?
 When I use a keyboard or record a video, at least I need to press the "share" button beforehand.
 If I'm using a microphone, at least I get to choose what to say, and if it's a video then I can get to take several attempts before uploading.

 The problem with thoughts, however, is that they can exist randomly and it's far more difficult to moderate them on our own.
+It is our external behavior that filters these thoughts.
 Imagine "pink elephants."
 Now try to not think of a single pink elephant for at least 10, 15 seconds.
 Think you've succeeded?
 The mind is like a wild beast, waiting to be tamed by us.

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer